Manabender/Genealogy-UI-Project/README.md

 - \[First time setup only\] BSNES core must be used.
 Config > Preferred Cores > SNES > BSNES.
 - Load the game ROM.
 - \[First time setup only\] Enable 2nd player controller.
 SNES > Controller Configuration > set Port 2 to Gamepad.
-- \[First time setup only\] Bind 2nd player A button to something.
+- \[First time setup only\] Bind 2nd player's A, B, and X buttons to something.
 Anything.
-As long as you can press it.
+As long as you can press them.
 - Load the script.
 Tools > Lua Console, Open "Genealogy UI Project.lua".
 - The script should start running.
 It can be stopped and started by double-clicking it in the Lua Console.
 To confirm, place the in-game cursor on any unit, and its combat stats should appear at the bottom of the screen.
 - At any time, you can press player 2 A button to toggle all script displays on or off.
-- Note: The script requires the "Unit Window" option in-game to be ON.
-No part of the script will work if it is off.
-Additionally,
+- You can press player 2 B button to place a mark on the cursor's square.
+Press player 2 B on a marked square to remove the mark.
+Press and hold player 2 X for one second to remove all marks.

 # Currently known issues (As of Oct 4, 2023)
 - The way in which unit data is interpreted varies by unit.
 Some units may need to be interpreted in a way I don't know about yet.
 All units in the prologue and chapter 1 appear to be interpreted correctly.
 Some later units may not be.